Anorexia In Men

 If you want to check out my previous run-downs of other eating disorders they are:

 I think when someone heard the term “eating disorder”, anorexia is the first thing that comes to mind.

-I suspect it is the most common one depicted in media and the dramatic impact it can have on someone’s weight and body shape is visually very noticeable.
+I suspect it is the most common one depicted in media.
+The dramatic impact it can have on someone’s weight and body shape is very noticeable.